rangle/angular-training-slides/slides/src/content/forms.md

 <input type="text" maxlength="5">
 ```

-Notes:

-- pattern is a less-powerful version of JavaScript's RegExp syntax
+- `pattern` is a less-powerful version of JavaScript's RegExp syntax
-- maxlength is special in that it prevents additional characters from being entered.
+- `maxlength` is special in that it prevents additional characters from being entered.
 Others only produce a warning.

 ---